 There is the option of choosing a fresh hot meal at lunch (instead of bread) or the children at the childcare centre.

-Childcare centre Toermalijn also has two bilingual groups: international daycare.
-These groups are mainly intended for children from international families.
-These groups only make use of the hot meals.
+Childcare centre Toermalijn also has a bilingual group: international daycare.
+This group is mainly intended for children from international families.
+This group only make use of the hot meals.